RoyAbr121/Soccer-Game/README.md

 # Soccer-Game

-A graphic soccer game implemented using the JFrame library I wrote as part of my coursework in
+A graphic soccer game implemented using the JFrame library I wrote as part of my coursework in the "Object Oriented Programming" course.

 ![me](https://github.com/RoyAbr121/Soccer-Game/blob/master/SoccerGame.gif)